discord-net/Discord.Net/docs/guides/getting_started/installing.md

 Release builds of Discord.Net will be published to the [official NuGet feed].

-Development builds of Discord.Net, as well as addons *(TODO)* are published to our development [MyGet feed].
+Development builds of Discord.Net, as well as add-ons are published to our development [MyGet feed].

 Direct feed link: `https://www.myget.org/F/discord-net/api/v3/index.json`

 Not sure how to add a direct feed?
 See how [with Visual Studio] or [without Visual Studio].

 [official NuGet feed]: https://nuget.org